Circassian flag: Creation of the flag

 An invasion of Circassia by Russia started in 1763, and since then, the Circassians have been fighting the Russo-Circassian War in defense of their territory.
 The Treaty of Adrianople was signed on 14 September 1829, which stated that the Ottoman Empire recognized Circassia as Russian territory.
 Most Circassian leaders believed the treaty was a hoax, a strategy of the Russians, as they believed that the Ottoman Empire would never abandon the Circassians.
 It was decided to send a delegation to the Ottoman sultan to examine the accuracy of the news.

 Seferbiy Zaneqo was chosen as one of the delegates.
-Their mission was to meet with the Ottoman caliph to clarify the matter and receive a blessing.
-However, the Russian ambassador started pressuring the sultan to arrest them, and following this, the other delegates returned the Circassia while Zaneqo stayed.
+Their mission was to meet with Mahmud II to clarify the matter and receive a blessing.
+However, the Russian ambassador Butenev started pressuring the sultan to arrest them, and following this, the other delegates returned the Circassia while Zaneqo stayed, because he had Ottoman citizenship.

+The Russian ambassador, in a letter he wrote to Baron Rosen, the commander of the Caucasian Corps, stated that Zaneqo had written authorization signed by 200 Circassian nobles.
+James Bell also writes that Zaneqo was in Istanbul as the representative of the 12 Circassian regions.

-During this time, Zaneqo was injured during a demonstration against Russian Imperialism, and was hospitalised.
-When a Circassian man, Muhammad Selkhur, visited him, Zaneqo presented a folded paper, and clarified that it is a prototype for a Circassian unity flag, and that during his long hospitalization, he thought considerably about a symbol for the Circassian unity and he concluded on the contents of the paper.
+There are no written sources that describe details about Zaneqo's flag design process.
+However, according to Circassian folk stories, during the time, Zaneqo was injured during a demonstration against Russian Imperialism, and was hospitalised.
+According to oral sources, a Circassian named Muhammad Selkhur visited him and Zaneqo presented a folded paper, and clarified that it is a prototype for a Circassian unity flag, and that during his long hospitalization, he thought considerably about a symbol for the Circassian unity and he concluded on the contents of the paper.
 He explained that he took inspiration from previous Circassian symbols, and that each of the twelve stars represents a Circassian tribe and they are all equally represented without prejudice.
 As to the crossed arrows they represent that the Circassians do not seek war, but will defend themselves when attacked.
 A Circassian woman from the Ottoman harem knitted the flag and sent it to Circassia.

-Seferbiy viewed the Circassian flag as a symbol suited to the Circassians' historical context and distributed copies to his allies.
-In one case, his twin-masted ship was destroyed by a Russian detachment in January 1838, however the Circassians successfully transported the flag and gunpowder to the village of Wostighay, where Hawduqo Mansur lived.